CyberneticSpecter/SacrilegiousTheosis/docs/study-notes/philosophy/indian/hinduism/bhagavad-gita/the-great-work.md

 <mark style="color:purple;">Example of Gandhi's strategy</mark>

-1. Mantra Meditation (name of Rama)
+1. Mantra Meditation.
-2. Gita - as a reference book
+2. Bhagavad Gita - as a reference book
 3. Systematic cultivation of energy
    1. Control of diet - abandon recreational diet - focus on effect.
 Mainly vegetables and milk.
 Eating as a spiritual practice.
    2. Vigorous walking as daily exercise.